Levrden/BLESync/README.md

 	CCnumber = bpm / 10
 	CCvalue = bpm % 10

 Where Both CCnumber and CCvalue are integers.
-Decoding is also very simple:
+Decoding (which happens in the Arduino code) is also very simple:

     bpm = CCnumber * 10 + CCvalue